 - Slovenian edition: Prispevek k zgodovini radosti.
 Translated by Tatjana Jamnik.
 KUD Police Dubove, Vnanje Gorice 2015.

 - Polish edition: Przyczynek do historii radości.
 Translated by Olga Czernikow.
 Amaltea, Wrocław 2017.

 - An excerpt in English: A Contribution to the History of Joy.
-Překlad: Julia a Peter Sherwood.
+Translated by Julia anad Peter Sherwood.
 The Guardian, 8.
 3. 2016.